isbeorn/nina.docs/docs/advanced/backlashmeasurement.md

 For __Overshoot__, once the user has determined a rough backlash value, this can be increased by an extra 50% and input as IN or OUT compensation.
 Since this method is very forgiving a trial-and-error procedure is also possible, by using progressively larger compensation values until the AF routine behaves properly and no sign of backlash is shown in the AF curve.

 !!! tip
     Overshoot can  be very useful for SCT users to avoid mirror flop.
-In fact, when setting the Backlash Compensation to _IN_, the last focuser movement will always be inward.
+In fact, when setting the Backlash Compensation to _IN_, the last focuser movement will always be outwards.